ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 ## AutoTile Guide

+> This extension is meant for tilemap object and will not work with any other object.

 First thing first.
 We will need some image editor.
 I will go with Aseprite but [Libresprite](https://libresprite.github.io/#!/downloads) is its free earliler version which have all the feautres we need.
 In fact any image editor will be fine but Libre/Asesprite have grid support and that helps A LOT.